-Application Portfolio Analysis solutions provide comprehensive metrics to determine the state of an organisation’s current IT investment and perform gap analysis to more easily predict future requirements and the potential impact of change.
+Application Analysis solutions provide comprehensive metrics to determine the state of an organisation’s current IT investment and perform gap analysis to more easily predict future requirements and the potential impact of change.
 They can create a searchable database of information relating to all legacy applications, boosting modernisation planning and development productivity by up to 40 per cent through automating manual processes.

 Our next webinar, on Wednesday 6 February 2019, discusses how automated application understanding delivers intelligence and context for assessing modernisation options.
-The webinar will feature a live demonstration of our Application Portfolio Analysis solution, Application Analyser, including showing how its many data points can help support your decisions.
+The webinar will feature a live demonstration of our Application Portfolio Analysis solution, Application Analysis, including showing how its many data points can help support your decisions.
 Recharge your digital transformation with intelligent insights, register now.